jiangfengming/spa-history/README.md

 const history = new HashHistory({
   /*
-    beforeChange callback will be called at initializing and before location change.
+    beforeChange callback will be called before location change.

     Arguments:
       to: The location will be changed to.